 FIGURE 2-7.
-Stratigraphic and temporal relationships of Wisconsinan formations and units of the Holocene DeForest Formation along the South Fork Big Nemaha River (from Mandel and Bettis, 2001)..
+Stratigraphic and temporal relationships of Wisconsinan formations and units of the Holocene DeForest Formation along the South Fork Big Nemaha River (from Mandel and Bettis, 2001).

 FIGURE 2-8.
 View of the cutbank at the Farwell site (Stop 1).
 Radiocarbon ages were determined on plant macrofossils.
+The white line marks the boundary between the DeForest and Severance Formations.